fable-compiler/Fable/docs/source/docs/compatibility.md

 Custom operators are possible, just note it won't be idiomatic to call them from JS if necessary (e.g., `Time.op_Addition(ts1, ts2)`).
+Also, custom operators in types have some limitations: the first argument must be the same as the type and they cannot be overloaded nor inlined.

 ## Inheritance